prodakt/PMScanR/README.md

 Secondly, if the user wishes to work with the code, the library provides a set of functions to perform the entire analysis including identification and visualisation of protein motifs.
 Each function included in the package is described below, along with a description of what it does.

 ### List of functions and their description:
--**runPsScan_Win()**: A function that allows ps_scan to be run from the Windows operating system, they receive an output file containing information about the protein motifs - used for further analysis.

--**runPsScan_LUM()**: A function that allows ps_scan to be run from the Linux operating system, they receive an output file containing information about the protein motifs - used for further analysis.
+-**runPsScan()**: A function that allows ps_scan to be run from user's operating system, they receive an output file containing information about the protein motifs - used for further analysis.
+The function works on the idea that the user selects the files needed to run ps_scan analysis, or if the user does not select these files they are automatically downloaded from the PROSITE database, then it is possible to specify the operating system the user is working on, but if this is not selected a message is displayed as to whether the detected operating system is the correct one (on a yes/no response basis).

--**runPsScan_ext()**: This function also enables the user to run ps_scan to identify protein motifs.
-However, it differs from the two functions above in that it is a function with extended input parameter configuration allowing the user to manipulate the function arguments more freely to suit their needs.

 -**readPM.prosite()**: A function that enables an input file in prosite format to be converted into a GFF format file, which is a more universal format used for analysis and visualisation such as heatmap or pie chart.